-The Ausangate snow-capped mountain was and still is one of the most important mountains since Inca times, because in the concept of the Andean man this mountain represents one of the main deities according to the Andean cult and it is also one of the main deities in the contemporary Christian cult.
+Visit Ausangate!
+The Ausangate mountain has been and continues to be one of the most important mountains since the Inca era.
+In the Andean concept, this mountain represents one of the main deities according to Andean worship, and it is also significant in contemporary Christian worship.
 It is also known as Apu Ausangate.

-We leave very early in the morning, we pick you up from your hotel in the city of Cusco and head towards the village of Tinqui, approximately three hours of travel.
-We will walk two more hours to reach the hot springs in Upis..
+We depart early in the morning, picking you up from your hotel in the city of Cusco and heading towards the town of Tinke (TINKI), approximately a three-hour journey.
+We will walk for another two hours until we reach the thermal waters in Upis.

-In the morning we will cross the Arapa pass.
-From here, we continue for 3 and a half hours descending through the valley passing by the green lagoon of Puqa Q'ocha until we reach the Ausangate Q'ocha lagoon and its turquoise blue waters.
+In the morning, we will cross the Arapa pass.
+From here, we will continue descending for 3 and a half hours through the valley, passing by the green lagoon of Puqa Q'ocha, until we reach the Ausangate Q'ocha lagoon with its turquoise blue waters.

-From the lagoon we ascend to the Palomani pass.
-From the pass we follow the trail up the valley.
-We will continue through the wide green valley of Pampa Jutunpata and up the valley of the Q'ampa River.
+From the lagoon, we ascend towards the Palomani pass.
+From the pass, we continue along the trail towards the valley.
+We will continue through the wide green valley of Pampa Jutunpata and up along the Q'ampa River valley.

-In the morning we will start with the hike where we will pass through the small community of Q'ampa, then we will head towards the last pass of this hike - abra Q'ampa, then we will hike for several hours before arriving to the small village of Pacchanta, we will set up camp near Pacchanta and have the afternoon free to explore this interesting Andean village.
+In the morning, we will begin the hike by passing through the small community of Q'ampa.
+Then, we will head towards the last pass of this trek - Q'ampa pass.
+We will continue walking for several hours before reaching the small village of Pacchanta.
+We will set up a camp near Pacchanta, and you will have the afternoon free to explore this interesting Andean village.

-Very early in the morning we will start with the trek where we will pass through the small community of Q'ampa, then we will head northwest to the last pass of this trek - abra Q'ampa (5,000 meters/16,400 feet).
-Once again we will have the opportunity to observe colorful lagoons and have lunch near the Q'oma Q'ocha lagoon.
-We will walk for several hours before arriving at the small village of Pacchanta.
-We can enjoy the hot springs for a couple of hours and even have a well-deserved beer!
-We will set up camp near Pacchanta and have the afternoon free to explore this interesting Andean village (you have the option to stay in a basic hostel tonight).
+will hike for several hours before reaching the small village of Pacchanta.
+Here, we can enjoy the hot springs for a couple of hours and even have a well-deserved beer!
+We will set up a camp near Pacchanta, and you will have the afternoon free to explore this interesting Andean village.
+(You have the option to stay in a basic hostel tonight).

-It is a 3 hour walk back to Tinqui, where we will have time to explore this traditional Andean village before taking the private transportation back to Cusco, arriving approximately at 18.00 hours, to culminate this tour in Cusco to the Ausangate snow-capped mountain.
+It's a 3-hour hike back to Tinqui, where we will have time to explore this traditional Andean town before taking private transportation back to Cusco.
+We will arrive at approximately 18:00 hours, thus concluding this Tour to Ausangate Glacier in Cusco.

 To start your reservation process please send us the following information: